twoellert/tc-netem-emulator-utils/README.md

-# TC Netam Emulator Scripts
+# TC Netem Emulator Scripts
 Utility scripts to generate and use the proper _tc_ commands to emulate a link.

 Usually this would be installed on a linux machine or VM which has three ethernet links.
 For example: